 Day 6 – Day 6 is just for the acclimatisation of the body.

-Day 7 – After a day of acclimatisation, you descend to the Gangotri and Chaturangi glaciers.
-This trek includes various strenuous but fun and thrill-seeking activities like boulder hopping, mountain climbing, glacier traversing, etc
+Day 7 – After acclimatisation, you descend to the Gangotri and Chaturangi glaciers.
+This trek includes various strenuous but fun and thrill-seeking activities like boulder hopping, mountain climbing, glacier traversing, etc.

-Day 8 – The next day is trekking to the Vasuki Tal glacial lake in the Chaturangi Bhamak, a neighbour to the Bhagirathi Bhamak.
+Day 8—The next day, you trek to the Vasuki Tal glacial lake in the Chaturangi Bhamak, a neighbour to the Bhagirathi Bhamak.
 Here, you spend the night in tents.

 Day 9 – Acclimatization

-Day 10—The tenth day is a long day.
-You trek 6 hours to reach Khara Pathar, where you get to see the serene and only one of the two 7,000 m high mountains, Satapanth.
-You spend the night at this amazing location.
+Day 10—The tenth day is long.
+You trek 6 hours to reach Khara Pathar, where you see the serene and only one of the two 7,000 m high mountains, Satapanth.
+You spend the night at this fantastic location.

 Day 12—After acclimatizing for the first half of the day, you are ready to cross the Sweta Glacier.
-You reach Chatrungi glacier, which also means “four colors.”
+You reach Chatrungi glacier, which also means ‘four colours’.

-Day 13 – You cannot possibly climb the peak of Kalindi Khal as it requires years of experience and prior permission from the Indian Mountaineering Foundation.
-However, once you reach the pass you are gifted with a spectacular view of Mt Kamet, Mana Parbat, Abi Gamin, and Mt Mana.
+Day 13 – You cannot climb the Kalindi Khal Peak as it requires years of experience and prior permission from the Indian Mountaineering Foundation.
+However, once you reach the pass, you will be gifted with a spectacular view of Mt Kamet, Mana Parbat, Abi Gamin, and Mt Mana.

-Day 14 – On this day you leave Raj Pravan and follow the Arwa stream to reach Ghastoli.
+Day 14 – On this day, you leave Raj Pravan and follow the Arwa stream to reach Ghastoli.
 During this entire trek, you see a change in the terrain.
-Slowly, the grey glaciers disappear, and in their place stands big grass grounds of Ghastoli.
+Slowly, the grey glaciers disappear, and in their place stands the big grass grounds of Ghastoli.

-Day 15 – You walk alongside the River Saraswati To Mana from where you can hitchhike in one of the army trucks who will drop you to Mana.
-After touring Badrinath, you finally take a ride to Joshimath to spend the night.
+Day 15 – You walk alongside the River Saraswati to Mana, from where you can hitchhike in one of the army trucks, which will drop you off at Mana.
+After touring Badrinath, you finally ride to Joshimath to spend the night.

 Day 16 – On your last day, you drive to Rishikesh.
-Day 15 can also be the last and final day of your trek if you wish to spend more time in Badrinath.
+Day 15 can also be your trek’s last and final day if you wish to spend more time in Badrinath.

 Image Credit: Rajesh S Balouria for Pexels